 Once you have your labels downloaded, you’ll need to print them with a laser printer.
 That part is definitely important.
 An inkjet printer won’t work for this label-making method, only laser printing will cut it.
 I personally don’t have a laser printer, so I found someone that does and had them print them for me.
 Or, most copy and office supply stores print with laser printers for about a dime per page.

 I’ve walked through all the steps to make these labels in this video.
 It’s about 5 minutes long, so feel free to watch, or scroll down to read through the process.
-If you don’t mind, I’d sure appreciate it if you visited my You Tube channel and clicked subscribe.
-I’m trying to reach 1,000 followers to be able to use all the features, and I need all the help I can get.
-Thank you!
+You can find many other video tutorials on my You Tube channel!

 How to Make Clear Pantry Labels for Glass Jars